drowe67/freedv-gui/USER_MANUAL.md

 If you are really stuck, download Hamlib and test your radio's PTT using the command line ```rigctl``` program.

-### PSK Reporter Reporting (Experimental)
+### PSK Reporter (Experimental)

-FreeDV has the ability to report signals that are heard to [PSK Reporter](https://pskreporter.info/) by enabling the option in Tools->Options and specifying your callsign and grid square.
-This allows people to see how far their signal reaches and the received signal's SNR.
-When enabled, this causes FreeDV to ignore any supplied content in the text field and only transmit the provided callsign using Golary(23, 12) encoding.
+FreeDV has the ability to send FreeDV signal reports to [PSK Reporter](https://pskreporter.info/) by enabling the option in Tools->Options and specifying your callsign and grid square.
+When enabled, this causes FreeDV to disable the free form **Txt Msg** field and only transmit the **Callsign** and **Gridsquare** fields.

-On receipt, FreeDV also validates the CRC8 of the received callsign before submitting a position report to PSK Reporter.
+FreeDV validates the received information before submitting a position report to PSK Reporter.
 This is to ensure that FreeDV does not report invalid callsigns to the service (e.g. ones that don't exist or that correspond to real non-FreeDV users).
-However, all received text will display in the main window regardless of if it can be decoded.
-This may result in potentially valid decodes not being reported.
+However, all received text will display in the main window even if it has errors.

 Reports sent to PSK Reporter will display using the mode "FREEDV" for ease of filtering.
-The user's current mode (e.g. 700D, 1600, etc.) will also appear in the "Using" field when hovering over or clicking/tapping on a reception report.
+The user's current mode (e.g. 700D, 1600, etc.) will also appear in the "Using" field when hovering over or clicking on a reception report.

-Note that Hamlib must be enabled if using PSK Reporter reporting as the latter requires being able to read your radio's VFO frequency.
+Note that Hamlib must be enabled so PSK Reporter can read your radio's frequency.
 A message will appear on pushing Start if this is not the case.

 ### Changing COM Port On Windows